chelseaisaac/torchtitan-runai-distributed/README.md

 </div>

 # Overview
-In this repo, we will show how to leverage data parallelism using torchtitan and Tensorflow on Kubernetes with Run:ai.
-We used this code on torchtitan.
-[Torchtitan](https://github.com/pytorch/torchtitan) is a repo that showcases PyTorch's latest distributed training features in a clean, minimal codebase.
-If you are new to torchtitan, please refer to their repo for more information.
+This repository contains code we have implemented and tested to demonstrate how to effectively leverage data parallelism with torchtitan on a Kubernetes cluster utilizing Run:ai.
+[Torchtitan](https://github.com/pytorch/torchtitan) is a repository that highlights the latest distributed training features in PyTorch, offering a clean and minimalistic codebase.
+If you are new to Torchtitan, we encourage you to visit the [torchtitan GitHub repository](https://github.com/pytorch/torchtitan) for comprehensive information and resources.

+If you would like to learn more about distributed training with Run:ai, please refer to [this Github repo](https://github.com/EkinKarabulut/distributed_training_with_runai).

-## Background:
+## Key torchtitan Features:
 - With Distributed Data Parallelism (DDP), each GPU gets a copy of the entire model and different batches of data.
 - Fully Sharded Data Parallelism (FSDP) shards both model parameters and optimizer states across GPUs/ nodes, reducing memory usage.
 Each GPU stores a portion of model parameters and optimizer states to save memory.
 - With Tensor Parallelism (TP), individual layers of the model are split across multiple GPUs.

-If you would like to learn more about distributed training with Run:ai, please refer to [this Github repo](https://github.com/EkinKarabulut/distributed_training_with_runai).
+You can read more about torchtitan's features [here](https://github.com/pytorch/torchtitan?tab=readme-ov-file#key-features-available).

 # Requirements
 1. For this tutorial, we will use a setup consisting of two nodes, each equipped with eight GPUs.
 However, you can scale up by adding more nodes or GPUs to suit your specific requirements.